LengyelR/Cricket-Doodle-Bot/README.md

 # Cricket-Doodle-Bot

-A simple bot with pyautogui.
-It reaches the maximum score (999).
+Learning off-policy, just by watching a simple bot play.
+Using a policy gradient algorithm, it can learn to play the game in a few hours.

 <img src="https://github.com/LengyelR/Cricket-Doodle-Bot/blob/master/highscore.jpg" width="640">